Andbram/Face_Rec/README.md

 These python programs use dlib on Linux for facial feature recognition using the facial_recognition tool found here. https://github.com/ageitgey/face_recognition

-These programs were developed using Ubuntu on a virtual machine using VirtualBox.
+These programs were developed on Ubuntu with a virtual machine using VirtualBox.
 Some extra tools may need to be installed seperately if a different Linux distrobution is used.

 VirtualBox: https://www.virtualbox.org/